ignite/cli/docs/glossary/index.md

 ## D

+### DeFi

+Digital financial infrastructure that theoretically eliminates the need for a central bank or government agency to approve financial transactions.
+Built on public blockchains, decentralized finance (DeFi) is the infrastructure, processes, and technologies used to democratize financial transactions.

 ### delegators

 A safeguard against validators that exhibit bad behavior.

+### DEX

 ### distribution round